Hidden-Role Games: Equilibrium Concepts and Computation: The Game Avalon

 {\em Proof sketch.} Suppose that a mission $M_0$ of size $s_0$ has passed, and suppose the next $t$ missions have sizes $s_1, \dots, s_t \le s_0$.
 Make the following restrictions to strategy spaces. \begin{itemize} \item The mediator randomly\footnote{The fact that this is {\em random} instead of dictated by the mediator allows us to avoid issues of imperfect recall.} selects subsets $M'_i \subseteq M_0$ to send on missions $s_i$ for $i = 1, \dots, t$.
 If any of them (say, $M_i$) fails, the mediator pretends that $M_0$ failed instead.
 Then, the mediator generates and publicly announces the missions $M_1', \dots, M_i'$ that it {\em would have} proposed had $M_0$ failed, assuming that each $M_j'$ passes.
 The mediator then pretends that that is what happened.
 The mediator does not use the $M_i$s to inform future decisions. \item For each $i = 1, \dots, t$, {\em Spies} automatically pass $M_i$ and ignore what missions are proposed by the mediator. \end{itemize} Consider any Nash equilibrium of the restricted game.
 We claim that it also must be a Nash equilibrium of the full game. \begin{itemize} \item The mediator has no incentive to propose a mission different from a random $M_i \subseteq M_0$ in the unrestricted game, because against spies who ignore and always pass missions $M_1, \dots, t$, any mediator mission would lead to the same outcome of having a mission passing, no change in behavior from {\em Spies}, and no information gained. \item The \emph{Spies} have no incentive to fail mission $M_i$ for $i > 0$ if they pass mission $M_0$.
 This is true because the mediator strategy is such that \emph{Spies} passing missions $M_0, \dots, M_{i-1}$ and failing mission $M_i$ would be equivalent to \emph{Spies} failing $M_0$ and passing missions $M'_1, \dots M'_i$. \end{itemize} \end{enumerate}

 \citet{Christiano18:Solving} used a very strong reduction that allowed the assumption that the smallest two missions are guaranteed to pass.
 The reduction is sound in the base game {\em Resistance}, as well as when the mediator's strategy is manually constrained to {\em never} reveal information about Merlin, as is the case in Christiano's analysis.
 It turns out, however, that this reduction is {\em not} sound in general, because its proof assumes that all mission proposals---even those that occur after {\em Resistance} has already reached the required number of missions---are public information.
 However, in our setting, it is possible that each mission proposal leaks more and more information about Merlin, so there is incentive to reveal as few missions as possible.
 Indeed, in the 6-player variants with Mordred, we observe that removing the two smallest missions causes a small but nonzero change in the game value, whether or not future mission proposals are published.
-However, a more refined analysis can be used to partially recover a reduction in the number of missions.
+However, a more refined analysis can be used to partially recover a reduction in the number of missions. \citet{Christiano19:Simplifying} described the correct reduction in the 6-player case, but without proof.
+Here, we formalize the argument.

-With five players, the refined analysis allows the same result \citet{Christiano18:Solving}: the first two missions should automatically pass.